What is Platelet Rich Plasma?

 - Golfers elbow

 - Medial Collateral LIG

 - Hamstring Tendinopathy

 - Partial rotator cuff tears

 Professional and amateur athletes alike have been taking advantage of PRP, as well as patients with muscle injuries, or anyone experiencing joint pain.
 David came to us experiencing some pain in his ankle, watch the video and see how we helped him get back on the golf course.

 Blood is made up of a few different things.
 The liquid part (plasma) is made of water, salts, and proteins.
 More than half your blood is plasma.
 The solid part of your blood contains Red blood cells (oxygen transporters), white blood cells (infection fighters and immune system) and platelets (which help blood clot when you get a cut).

 Platelets are the the part of your blood that are best known for clotting.
 They also contain hundreds of wonderful proteins called growth factors.
 These proteins are vital in the healing process.
 Plasma is the fluid or portion of your blood that the platelets are suspended in.
-Therefore we Platelet Rich Plasma ( PRP) is the name that is given for the vial of your blood that is treated to create a dose that is concentrated in these healing protiens and plasma.
+A vial of your blood is treated to create a dose which is concentrated in these healing proteins and plasma.
+This concentrated dose is called Platelet Rich Plasma or PRP.
 In other words, we focus your bodies healing proteins directly into the area needing it.